 Every bag we tested in this review could be categorized as water resistant.
 Even the Brooks Suffolk Pannier, made entirely of waxed cotton canvas, will bead water on its exterior in a light rain.
 But not all of the models in the lineup can be deemed waterproof or weatherproof.
 Bags that lack complete closures, like the Green Guru Dutchy and Detours Fremonster Flap, will eventually let the elements into their main compartments.

-In our experience, roll-top bags like the Thule Adventure Touring Pannier and Seattle Sports Titan offered the greatest protection from water, keeping their contents dry even after a 15 dunk in a creek eddie.
+In our experience, roll-top bags like the Seattle Sports Titan offered the greatest protection from water, keeping their contents dry even after a 15 dunk in a creek eddy.
 Additionally, these bags remained functional after getting caked in silty mud we encountered on the trails.
 Alternatively, the Banjo Brothers Market Pannier and the Timbuk2 Tandem had the worst scores of our weatherproofing tests.
 These scores were primarily because neither of these panniers have complete closures - despite their waterproof fabrics.

 Ease of Use

 Ease of Use can be distilled into three primary areas of consideration: ergonomics, user-friendliness, and overall satisfaction with the product.
 Though each individual pannier will have subjectively varied scores in all these fields, there were notable patterns among the contenders.
 We paid attention to additional features that were designed to enhance the functionality of the pannier; not all of the time were these additional features handy.
 Furthermore, we took note of how accessibility, visibility, comfortability, and the relative ease of cleaning and/or fixing the bag after use.